hwayne/learntla-v2/docs/topics/cli.rst

 The Command Line
 =================

 The main CLI file is ``tla2tools.jar``.
-You can download it directly from `this link <www.example.org>`_.
-You can also find it in the Toolbox installation, under ``TODO PATH``.
+You can download it directly from `this link <https://github.com/tlaplus/tlaplus/releases>`_.
+You can also find it in the Toolbox installation, in the base directory.

 Tlatools has four subtools: TLC, the pluscal translator, a latex pdf generator (Tla2Tex), and a parser (SANY).
-I'll leave documenting the latter two tools to Lamport TODO and focus on the translator and model checker.
+I'll leave documenting the latter two tools to `Lamport <https://lamport.azurewebsites.net/tla/current-tools.pdf>`_ and focus on the translator and model checker.

 The Pluscal Translator
 ------------------------